 This Diocese was established in 1966 and is the largest diocese (geographically) within the Anglican Church of Tanzania.
 The Church here in Africa is blessed with a strong faith.

 Although the people have few financial resources to share with the Church, they give freely of their time and labour to build places of worship for their community.
 Church buildings are often built of straw by local people, who struggle to find funding for roofing.
 The buildings overflow with large congregations of faithful Christians who meet to worship together regularly.
+Over 30 new churches were opened in the Diocese during the Jubilee celebrations in 2016.

 Contact the link officer, the Revd Helen Sammon, email@example.com